ll7/UnrealEngine-FMIPlugin/README.md

   pathtoUE/GenerateProjectFiles.sh -projectfiles -project='pathto/UnrealEngine-FMIPlugin/FMIPlugin/FMIPlugin.uproject' -game -rocket -progress -VSCode

 - Open the FMIPlugin/FMIPlugin.code-workspace in VS Code
-- Press CTRL+P and select "Task: Run Build Task" and select "FMIKitEditor Linux Development Build"
+- Press CTRL+P and select "Task: Run Build Task" and select "FMIKitPluginEditor Linux Development Build" and "FMIKitPluginEditor Linux Development Build"
 - When the build finished successfully open the FMIPlugin.uproject in UE4
+- When warned about the engine version click on "more options" and "Convert in place" (This may take a while)

+# Included FMUs

+The Modelica files are included in the `Modelica` folder.

+FMUs are generated using openmodelica 1.17.0 with modelica-4.0.0 with source code included, so a tool like [fmpy](https://github.com/CATIA-Systems/FMPy) can be used to easily recompile on other platforms.

+- PT2.fmu
+- Radaufhaengung.fmu: Wheel suspension with one point fixed (Did not get this to work)
+- RadaufhaengungNeu.fmu: New different implementation of a wheel suspension

 # Todo